MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/monitor-features.md

 | P95 Read Lat. | Gives the 95th percentile of read latency on a volume. |  |
 | P95 Write Lat. | Gives the 95th percentile of write latency on a volume. |

-You can select various aggregates like Average, P1st, P5th, P50th, P90th, P95th, 99th, Min, and Max for the different metrics.
+You can select various aggregates like Average, P1st, P5th, P50th, P90th, P95th, 99th, Min, and Max for different metrics.

 ### Jobs